ivangfr/springboot-ldap-testcontainers/README.md

    bgates, it is private.
    ```

-5. Call the endpoint `/api/private` informing an invalid password
+5. Call the endpoint `/api/private` providing an invalid password
    ```
    curl -i -u bgates:124 localhost:8080/api/private
    ```